 Where did it all start?
 Well from humble beginnings helping with the bees on my Grandfathers farm in Africa as a little boy, To catching my first swarm when I was about twelve years old.
 Then as a hobby of beelineing (tracking down wild colones).
 I have always seemed to have had bees around.
 Never really for honey either, but more for the fascination of bees.
 Now with bees under greater threat than ever!
 I am using all I have learnt, putting all of that into a concerted effort to help bees, by helping people, help bees.

 It has taken me many years to perfect a safe home for honey bees.
 Living in the UK for the last twenty years, I have built up quite a substantial knowledge of bees in the UK wild, urban and rural.
-From the mycelium and bugs in the bottom, to the lure to attract a swarm.
+From the mycelium and bugs that live with the bees, to the lure to attract a swarm.
 But the clincher came with me observing how bees squirrel honey away, but never using some of it in winter.
 This then gave us a way to harvest honey with no detrimental affect to the colonies winter stock!
 And then there you have it, the only self regulating honey bee, honey harvesting system in existence.
 Whilst honey is not the aim of this hive, it is a little fun perk.
 Now I am so very pleasantly surprised how many people, like me, just want to help bees.

 I really am.
 But now to make my dream of thousands of new colony's a reality.
-Even Monty Done promotes Urban and Rural beekeeping.
+Even Monty Don promotes Urban and Rural beekeeping.
 I have moved from learning and studying bees to learning and studying marketing, selling and business.
 This is an entire new "animal" a bit of a monster!
 All this marketing and sales stuff!
 But it is something I am determined to succeed at for the good of all.
-Thank you for your interest, now please consider becoming part of the growing
+Thank you for your interest, now please do consider becoming part of our growing

 Gardeners Beehive Family.